 Are you hypo unaware?

-A part of the Hybrid Closed-Loop Outpatient Trial will examine if an artificial pancreas can be used to treat hypoglycaemia (low blood sugar) unawareness.
+A part of the Hybrid Closed-Loop Outpatient Trial will examine if an artificial pancreas can be used to treat hypoglycaemia (low blood glucose) unawareness.

-This occurs when the body cannot detect dangerously low blood sugar levels and can affect one in five people living with Type 1 Diabetes.
+This occurs when the body cannot detect dangerously low blood glucose levels and can affect one in five people living with Type 1 Diabetes.

-Study lead Dr Marie-Anne Burckhardt, from Princess Margaret Hospital, said researchers were hoping to recruit people aged 12 to 55 years who were already on an insulin pump and who have difficulty detecting when they were having a hypo.
+Study lead Dr Marie-Anne Burckhardt, from Perth Children's Hospital, said researchers were hoping to recruit people aged 12 to 55 years who were already on an insulin pump and who have difficulty detecting when they were having a hypo.

 “We already know that by avoiding hypos for several weeks we can improve hypoglycaemic awareness but this often means running the blood glucose levels quite high for a while,” Dr Burckhardt said.